nov-lang/nov/README.md

 - have more usage safety than Ast
 - start storing values in a constant pool

+Need to work on Parser/Ast for more complex stuff (e.g. functions, for loops, ...) after basic IR and codegen is implemented.

 Separate frontend (Tokenizer, Parser, IRs) from backend (Codegen, ...).
 Also separate CLI, REPL and VM from all the that.
+And cleanup the repo

 Figure out what (first) backend to chose
-- A language, probably C but can be Zig or something else
+- **A language, probably C** but can be Zig or something else
 - A VM, a custom one or the JVM
   - a custom one allow support for JIT
 - Native, either unoptimized for fun or dig into LLVM
-  - make a tracing GC or see [V's autofree](https://docs.vlang.io/memory-management.html)

-Cleanup the repo

 Fix this README, add links where there should be e.g. for colored async above.